science6uru/Spritely/README.md

 -Recounting folders of images to a usable amount (Evenly spaced)

--Cropping all images in a folder to the max without cutting images off (crops all images evenly based on combined dimensions)
+-Cropping all images in a folder to the max without cutting images / alpha off (crops all images evenly based on combined maximum dimensions)

+-

 # Installation and Setup
 First, if you haven't already, you will need to install Homebrew & ImageMagick.
 If you do not need homebrew you can skip ahead to step 2.